lynnz7/2025code/README.md

 # 🎉 Getting Started

-This is the official code for *Federated Traffic Prediction with a Channel-Independent Strategy: An Efficient MLP Framework*.
+This is the official code for *Channel-Independent Federated Traffic Prediction*.

 ## 💿 Installing Dependencies